 Let’s start with a confession.
 I own over 100 table napkins and four complete sets of dishes (plus myriad other pretty, individual, irresistible dishes).
 I put that out there lest you think I’m getting preachy about de-cluttering.

 When it comes to most of the items in our home, though, I’m not a hoarder, by any stretch.
-In fact, my kids often remark that I give things away too easily, and if you’re in my home and tell me you love a throw pillow, you might just carry it home with you.
+In fact, my kids often remark that I give things away too easily.
+If you’re in my home and tell me you love a throw pillow, you might just carry it home with you.

 But I do like to organize what I’m keeping.
-I love tidy storage, including cute labels and coordinating folders and bookshelves arranged by topic and towels arranged by color.
+I love tidy storage, including cute labels and coordinating folders.
+I arrange bookshelves by topic and towels by color.
 Our home is usually pretty tidy because I prioritize that part of housekeeping.

 What I’m most interested in, though, is the de-cluttering of things and—even more importantly—the avoidance of cluttering in the first place.
 As far as paring down the items we already own, I appreciate the Konmari approach: be grateful for the service of an item and then, unless it continues to bring you joy, pass it on.